tfewson/starGazerApp/README.md

 # starGazerApp

-Simple RaspberryPi and piCam application to take time delayed shots of the night sky leveraging a homelab.
+Simple RaspberryPi and piCam application to take time delayed shots of the night sky leveraging a homelab. # starGazerApp